Before You Turn 65, 10 Things To Know About Medicare

 According to Medicare Interactive:

-Medicare Part A refers to hospital insurance and “covers most medically necessary hospital, skilled nursing facility, home health, and hospice care.
+Medicare Part A refers to hospital insurance and “covers most medically necessary hospitals, skilled nursing facilities, home health, and hospice care.
 It is free if you have worked and paid Social Security taxes for at least 40 calendar quarters (10 years); you will pay a monthly premium if you have worked and paid taxes for less time.”

 Medicare Part B refers to medical insurance and “covers most medically necessary doctors’ services, preventive care, durable medical equipment, hospital outpatient services, laboratory tests, x-rays, mental health care, and some home health and ambulance services.
 You pay a monthly premium for this coverage.”